cfjedimaster/raymondcamden2023/src/posts/2024/07/31/2024-07-30-building-a-crud-web-app-with-alpinejs.md

 });
 ```

 So, a few things to note here.
-First, `editCat` makes a call to the server to get the cat record (to be honest, my `getCats` already returns all the data, but in a real world, the 'get all' logic may only return some properties) and then fires off a new method to set the view.
+First, `editCat` makes a call to the server to get the cat record (to be honest, my `getCats` already returns all the data, but in the real world, the 'get all' logic may only return some properties) and then fires off a new method to set the view.
 I made this a method as it's slightly complex - switching the true/false values for two variables.

 Back in HTML, I've got this code now to render a form: